LucanLAM/UA-Data-Oct-competition/README.md

 Here, **1** represents a win and **0** represents a loss.

-Since the original data is often inconsistent or incomplete, the program attempts to interpret and extract valid information automatically.
-If it cannot determine the correct structure, it outputs the problematic line and prompts the user to review and modify it manually.
+Since the original data is often inconsistent or incomplete, the program attempts to automatically interpret and extract valid information.
+If it cannot determine the correct structure, it outputs the problematic line and prompts the user to review and manually modify it.

 ### Separator Detection
 The program attempts to identify **separators** that divide each piece of information within a raw data line.\